F.A.Q. Frequently Asked Questions.

 Storage: Store clean, dry jewelry in a dry airtight container, or a closed airtight bag with anti-tarnish strips is a great preventative measure.
 Please don’t store multiple jewelry pieces in the same bag: silver is a soft metal, so the individual pieces can scratch or damage each other.

-Bracelets etc should be kept unclasped or unhooked to prevent scratching as well.
+Pieces should be kept unclasped or unhooked to prevent scratching.
 If you can’t use plastic bags or containers, try to make sure that the storage area has low humidity.
 You can also place a piece of chalk, a packet of activated charcoal, or a container of silica gel in the storage area to minimize tarnish.

 Sterling Silver is a softer material that is susceptible to bending and scratches and should be treated with extra care.